 Voted AVU ballots are printed and inserted into an envelope just like any other ballot.
 The voter will sign the oath on the envelope and the signature will be compared to the voter’s record.
 Voters unable to sign their name will make their mark in front of two witnesses.

 We encourage you to plan your trip to an accessible voting site early to avoid lines on Election Day.

-In addition to the availability of Accessible Voting Units, Snohomish County provides an online, markable ballot through the Washington Secretary of State’s myVote Application.
-To access the online, markable ballot, visit www.myvote.wa.gov.
+In addition to the availability of Accessible Voting Units, Snohomish County provides an online, markable ballot through the Washington Secretary of State’s VoteWa Application.
+To access the online, markable ballot, visit the VoteWa website.

-Snohomish County Elections operates twelve 24-hour ballot drop boxes where voters can return their ballot without postage.
+Snohomish County Elections operates 24-hour ballot drop boxes.
 Please visit our ballot drop box page for locations and addresses.

 Accessibility Advisory Committee

-If you would like to join the Accessibility Advisory Committee, please contact Wendy Mauch at 425-388-3651 or email@example.com.
+This committee meets at least once per year to provide recommendations on the voting processes for voters with disabilities.
+If you would like to join the Accessibility Advisory Committee, please contact Duncan Clauson at 425-388-3694 or by email.